• Our Rooms

 Some of the activities that we implement for the school transition include;

-• Children unpacking their own belongings
+• Looking after their belongings